winitzki/scall/tutorial/programming_dhall.md

 In general, a co-product of two monads is not a monad.
 But there is one exception: when one of the monads is the identity monad.

-The co-product of an identity monad and a given monad is called a "free pointed monad".
+The co-product of an identity monad and another monad is called a "free pointed monad" in "The Science of Functional Programming".

+Here is the code for a combinator that produces a `Monad` evidence for a free pointed monad, given a `Monad` evidence for an existing monad `F`:
 ```dhall
 let monadFreePointed : ∀(F : Type → Type) → Monad F → Monad (CoProduct Id F)
   = λ(F : Type → Type) → λ(monadF : Monad F) →